tomseli/solstice-rain/Barbossa.md

 **Intel:**
 Security camera's, routed through the harbor master's office, show a familiar group of frames arriving and unloading hostages from some kind of transport vehicle as the sub emerges.

-You recognize the [Ambassador](Nilan%20Bannerjee.md) and a group of various VIPS.
-Some of you recognize the king of one of the smaller nations that make part of the [LSA](Leandric%20States%20Alliance.md), and if you read the tabloids a popular playboy billionaire.
+You recognize the [[Nilan Bannerjee|Ambassador]] and a group of various VIPS.
+Some of you recognize the king of one of the smaller nations that make part of the [[Leandric States Alliance|LSA]], and if you read the tabloids a popular playboy billionaire.